Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Covariance formula and quasi-association

 The second claim follows from the definition of a Lipschitz topological functional if we can show for all $\epsilon,\delta,\gamma>0$ sufficiently small that $\{g+\gamma\geq\ell_i\}$ lies in the same stratified isotopy class as $\{g+\rho_{\delta,\epsilon,x}\geq\ell_i\}$ where $x$ is a stratified critical point of $g$ at level $\ell_i$.
 Once again this can be deduced from the Morse theory result \cite[Lemma~12]{bmm24b}, since interpolating between $g+\gamma$ and $g+\rho_{\delta,\epsilon,x}$ cannot create any stratified critical points. \end{proof}

 We will often combine this result with bounds on the moments of the number of critical points of a Gaussian field.
+(The fact that all stratified critical points of a Gaussian field have distinct critical values follows from Bulinskaya's lemma \cite[Lemma~11.2.10]{at07}.)
 Given a regular affine stratified set $(D,\mathcal{F})$ and a $C^2$ function $g:\R^d\to\R$, let $N_\mathrm{Crit}(F,g)$ denote the number of stratified critical points of $g$ belonging to the stratum $F\in\mathcal{F}$ (or equivalently, the number of critical points of $g|_F$).